Dealing with Uninvited Guests

 A fungal infection does not go away on its own.
 It needs to be treated in some way to kill the organisms responsible.
 When the fungi are under your nails, they are very hard to get to and so become difficult to eradicate completely.
 Many home remedies exist, though these will not be as effective against serious infections.
 Topical medications, like anti-fungal ointments, lacquers, and sprays kill the organisms on the surface; however, if the infection is already deep in the nail, they may have trouble reaching it.
 Oral medications get into your bloodstream and are carried directly to the affected areas, allowing them to attack the source of the infection.
 Over several months the medication eradicates the organisms and allows a healthy nail to grow in.

 If you’ve noticed changes in your nails, you don’t have to hide away your feet and hope for the best.
 You need—and can get—expert care from Gulf South Foot & Ankle, LLC to eliminate this nasty “guest.”
 Don’t wait until all of your toenails cause embarrassment before seeking help.
-Contact Drs.
-Leon Watkins and Maria Markiewicz of Gulf South Foot & Ankle, LLC in Louisiana for an appointment or more information by calling (504)-708-4810 or visiting the online contact page.
+Contact the doctors of Gulf South Foot & Ankle in Metairie or Covington for an appointment or more information.